 If students believe that they have a legitimate reason for requesting time beyond the final examination to complete course work, they may request a grade of Incomplete (IC) from the instructor.
 If granted, students will have six weeks after the start of the next term or quad to complete the course work.
 SPCS students who receive IC's in the second spring session must complete the required work within six weeks of the start of the summer term.
-CAS/SBA students who receive an IC for any of the summer sessions will have six weeks after the start of the fall term to complete the necessary course work.
+Traditional day students who receive an IC for any of the summer sessions will have six weeks after the start of the fall term to complete the necessary course work.
 At the end of the six weeks, the grade of IC will automatically change to an F unless the instructor has submitted another grade.

 In Progress Grades